-Air conditioning refrigerants don't “burn up” or otherwise evaporate, but can leak out of a damaged hose.
+Air conditioning refrigerants don't “burn up” or otherwise evaporate but can leak out of a damaged hose.
 If your home’s air conditioner cycles on but don’t cool air, this might indicate a refrigerant leak.
-Call an air conditioning repair contractor so he or she can pinpoint the problem and recommend needed repairs.
+Call an air conditioning repair contractor so they can pinpoint the problem and recommend needed repairs.

 A central air conditioner typically uses more power than window units or a split system.
 This doesn’t mean, however, that a central air conditioner is always costlier to operate or that it’s a poor investment for your home and family!

 One vital consideration is that you might need to cycle on a split system or window AC more often and keep it on for far longer than a central air conditioner.
 Since window and portable units are somewhat underpowered, it’s not unusual for homeowners to keep them operating for hours at a time, spiking your utility costs.